Jhawk414/Jhawk414/README.md

 ## Hey there 👋

-- ✈ I'm an aerospace graduate student interested in airbreathing propulsion performance analysis and design.
+- ✈ I'm an aerospace graduate student interested in airbreathing propulsion performance analysis & design.

-- 🔥 I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance and validate it in NPSS.
+- 🔥 I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance & validate it in NPSS.

-- ⚡ I'm also a structures engineer in the nuclear industry.
+- ⚡ I also analyze complex structures in PWR nuclear plants.

 Happy to connect!